Reporting workplace accidents, injuries and incidents

 - Any imposed fines levied by the WSIB will be charged to the injured employee’s departmental budget.

-For questions about employees who have experienced a workplace injury, contact Pension and Benefits.
+For questions about employees who have experienced a workplace injury, contact Workplace Wellbeing Services.

-For questions about addressing hazardous workspace or environmental concern, visit Reporting a hazard.
+For questions about addressing hazardous workspace or environmental concern, visit Report an Incident or Injury.